 Madras Transportation System Plan (Draft, March 2018) Background The draft TSP has not yet been adopted, but project consultants do not expect it to change, particularly in terms of transit.
 (Public agencies are working through how to address road standards in urban reserves and urban growth areas.)
 Existing transit service: Dial-a-ride demand-response service is provided within the community through a contract with CET.
 Weekday CET also provides weekday inter-city Community Connector service to Warm Springs, Culver, Metolius, and Redmond.
 Service to Bend, Sisters, Prineville, Mt.
 Bachelor, and La Pine is available through connections in Redmond.
 Central Oregon Breeze offers daily service between Bend and Portland, with a stop in Madras.
 Goals Goal 3: Safety Provide a transportation system that improves safety and multimodal accessibility throughout the city and especially within the downtown core.
 Goal 4: Multimodal Users Provide a multimodal transportation system that permits the safe and efficient transport of people and goods through active modes.
 Goal 6: Planning and Funding Maintain the safety, physical integrity, and function of the City's multimodal transportation network.
-Policies ISP objectives Goal 3
+Policies TSP objectives Goal 3 Promote a transportation system that facilitates safe multimodal corridors in Madras.
+Goal 4 Support the development of regional public transit opportunities.
+Review facilities for compliance with the Americans with Disabilities Act (ADA).
+Develop and promote an interconnected network of bicycle, pedestrian, and transit facilities within Madras.
+Examine the need for specific pedestrian crossing locations.
+Goal 6 Work with CET, ODOT, Jefferson County, and regional transit partners to enhance regional transit service.
+Madras Comprehensive Plan (2003, last updated 2018) There are a limited number of transportation policies in the Comprehensive Plan, which mainly address roadway projects and do not address transit.

 Projects and Priorities The TSP's Plan and Policy Review states that the updated TSP integrates regional transit plans and strategies including the ODOT Region 4 Park and Ride Lot Plan (a 2014 plan that includes a "Priority Lot Profile" for the Safeway in Madras), the COIC RTMP, and the Central Oregon Strategic Transportation Options Plan (COTOP).
-The TSP's Transit Plan makes the following recommendations regarding transit Transit enhancements that may improve overall mobility for users within Madras include improvements to the Community Connector Service, including: Increased frequency Additional time of day service Additional route stops within the community Additional trips to the Portland metro area.
-These improvements should be considered and prioritized in coordination with CET.
+The TSP's Transit Plan makes the following recommendations regarding transit Transit enhancements that may improve overall mobility for users within Madras include improvements to the Community Connector Service, including: Increased frequency Additional time of day service Addition of a deviated fixed-route service Additional trips to the Portland metro area.
 Prineville Transportation System Plan Background Existing conditions/service: Community Connector service between Prineville and Redmond, with stops at the intersection of OR 126/US 26 (park-and-ride) and Stryker Park.
 Dial-a-ride service is also available through a contract with CET.
 (2013) Goals No goals, objectives, or policies in the adopted part of the TSP (Volume 1).
 Goals and objectives are found In TSP Volume 2 (not adopted): Goal #2: Provide access to the transportation system for all users, including low income and minority populations.
 Policies TSP objectives (TSP Volume 2) 2A.
 Provide transportation mode choices to all users of the transportation system.
 2B.
 Consider impacts to low income or minority populations when assessing the impacts of transportation infrastructure projects.
 Prineville Comprehensive Plan Policies (2007) Investigate the possibility of a shuttle bus and staggered shifts with Prineville's major employers.
 Encourage private efforts to supply forms of inter- and intra-city transit to the commuter.
 Add loading zones in downtown core area and other commercial areas to facilitate loading and unloading of Senior Bus and other mass transportation options.
 Ensure proper facilities are in place to allow for safe operation of mass transportation vehicles.